Beyond Exascale: Dataflow Domain Translation on a Cerebras Cluster: Distributed computations with domain decomposition

 While the overlap method amortizes the internode latency over multiple elements, it always sacrifices efficiency as it relies on redundant re-computations.
 It also forces a trade-off: increasing the rate of time step processing requires increasing the size of the ghost region, reducing both computational and power efficiency.

-This work demonstrates PDE solutions running on a large cluster in a compute-bound regime fully independent of inter-node network latency.
-The achievement is based on a novel algorithm and its implementation on the WSE.
-Our implementation allows strong-scaling up to 1.5 million timesteps per second across a cluster with $10 \mu s$ interconnect latency.
+In contrast, this work demonstrates PDE solvers running on a large cluster in a compute-bound regime fully independent of inter-node network latency.
+The achievement is based on a novel domain translation algorithm and its implementation on the WSE.
+Our implementation allows strong-scaling up to 1.6 million timesteps per second across a cluster with $10 \mu s$ interconnect latency.

-\subsection{Domain Translation algorithm}
+\section{Domain Translation algorithm}

 We introduce \textit{\algorithmpropernoun}, a parallel algorithm for computing a stencil code efficiently over high-latency network links.
 We will develop the algorithm presentation in a one-dimensional setting (Figure~\ref{fig:motivation}a).
 The same principles hold in higher dimensions.
 The algorithm requires nodes be connected in a ring (torus).